Virtual Support Terms and Conditions

 A minimum of two groups will be offered monthly.

-You understand and agree that HealGrief and/or it’s agent(s) reserve the right to reschedule groups for any reason including illness, the minimum group attendance is not met, participant does not comply with the rules of engagement; and remove group members if participant does not comply with the rules of engagement.
+You understand and agree that HealGrief and/or its agent(s) reserve the right to reschedule groups for any reason, including illness; cancel a group if the minimum group attendance of three participants is not met; remove a participant if a participant does not comply with the rules of engagement.

 These are NOT advice-giving groups or therapy groups.